-Substantially all the financial assets with exposures rated BBB are collateralised using a mixture of securities collateral, largely comprising highly rated European government bonds,
+Substantially all the financial assets with exposures rated BBB are collateralised using a mixture of securities collateral, largely comprising highly rated European government bonds, or cash.
+In addition, the Bank benefits from a written guarantee from its ultimate parent, NHI, over its exposure to NIP.
+A significant proportion of the Bank's BBB exposure is with NIP.

-Included within "not rated" is a loan which is past due at the reporting date, carried at a total of \$nil (2014: \$425,287) .
 All credit risk arising on these positions is hedged with NIP; therefore there is no net impact on the profit and loss account of the Bank.